tap52384/donation-tracker/README.md

 -   Change the root folder where data is stored to "add-ons" from "apps"
 -   Make sure the file for saving donations exists and if not, create it upon saving a donation
+-   make sure that the suffix is checked for duplicate donors
+-   make sure that the suffix is displayed when listing donors on donations and donors dialogs
+-   when viewing all donations given, automatically load all donations for all donors for the last seven days
+-   when editing donations, allow changing amount, method, donation type, and name
+-   do not refresh the page upon editing a donation unless it was deleted
 -   Add ability to view/delete a user’s donations for a time range
 -   Add ability to summarize all donations by any number of users for a given time range; the ability to select multiple users will cover couples giving